You may be surprised to learn that chickens have quite a large vocabulary.

-Since then more that 24 sounds have been discovered and understood.
+Since then more than 24 sounds have been discovered and understood.

-Much more recent research has taken place at Macquarie University in Australia has uncovered not only chicken talk but cognitive abilities as well.
+Much more recent research at Macquarie University in Australia has uncovered not only chicken talk but cognitive abilities as well.

 Below we are going to share with you the 12 most common chicken sounds you will hear from your flock and what they mean.